au-s-ti-n/movie_predictor/README.md

 # movie_predictor
-A movie predictor for the final project for CSCI 183
+A movie predictor project for CSCI 183

 ## Set Up